 In profit making organizations, risk is the probability that an actual return on an investment will be lower than the expected return.
 On the other hand, in nonprofit organizations, risk is the events arising out of uncertainty that may have a significant impact on the objectives of the organization.
 A risk can have consequences beyond failure to deliver on results.
-It may negatively impact on reputation, integrity, credibility and trust from donors and stakeholders.
+Moreover, it may negatively impact on reputation, integrity, credibility and trust from donors and stakeholders.
+Nonprofit organizations take all these possible impact seriously.
 Therefore, risk management is equally important in nonprofit organizations.

 Types of Risks

-Similar to profit making organizations, operational risk (fraud) is one of the principal risk in nonprofit making organizations too.
-Riskandinsurance.com has conducted research and published 7 Critical Risks Facing Nonprofit Organizations in 2018 as follows:
+Similar to profit making organizations, operational risk (fraud) is one of the principal risk in nonprofit organizations too. http://www.riskandinsurance.com has conducted research and published 7 Critical Risks Facing Nonprofit Organizations in 2018 as follows:

-- Fundraising Fraud – unscrupulous parties may impersonate a nonprofit organization to host fundraising events, keeping the profits for themselves
+- Fundraising Fraud – unscrupulous parties may impersonate a nonprofit organization to host fundraising events, and thus, keeping the profits for themselves

 - Reputation – heavy reliance on a positive public perception and the confidence of donor base